Harold Edward Bindloss: Biography

 He apparently began work as a clerk in a shipping office but this did not suit his adventurous spirit, and he was at various times a farmer in Canada, a sailor, a dock worker and a planter.
 He returned to England in 1896, presumably from West Africa, as he returned sick of malaria.
-Given that he spent more than a decade at sea and in the colonies, it seems likely that his experience abroad was in two parts, first as a youth, and than as a young man, after 1891.
+Given that he spent more than a decade at sea and in the colonies, it seems likely that his experience abroad was in two parts, first as a youth, and then as a young man, after 1891.

 After returning home in 1896 he began working as a journalist, and then wrote two non-fiction books based on his travels, the first, In the Niger Country (1898, Blackwood & Sons, Edinburgh) about West Africa, and the second, A Wide Dominion (1899, T. Fisher Unwin, London) about Canada.
 His first novel was Ainslie's Ju-Ju, set in West Africa which Truth described as "a book that has the double interest and excitement of a story and of a genuine record of travel and adventure mixed together judiciously."
 This was the first of nearly one hundred novels by Bindloss.
 The next A Sower of Wheat (1901, Chatto and Windus, London) was set in Canada.
 This set the pattern for Bindloss, as most of his novels were set in Canada or West Africa.
 The Guardian refers to him as having two strings to his bow, stories set in Canada or West Africa, with the Canadian stories being remarkably superior.

 Bindloss married Mary Simpson Hossack (11 Mar 1869 – 2 November 1945) the youngest daughter of Captain Joseph Hossack, a marine surveyor, at St James Church in West Derby, Lancaster, on 12 June 1899.
 The couple appear not to have had any children as the 1911 census records them as not having had any after twelve years of marriage.

 Bindloss was a prolific author.
 The most common obituary estimate is that he wrote over 40 novels.
 ABC Bookworld lists 62 books by Bindloss.
 Kemp states that he wrote two to three books a year in the early 1900s.
 The Belfast Newsletter states that he published 67 books.
 However, Jisc Library Hub Discover lists 89 books by Bindloss, the first two being non-fiction and the rest novels.

 He is remembered in the name of the town Bindloss, Alberta, Canada, established by the Canadian Pacific Railroad in 1914.

 Bindloss died on 30 December 1945 at Chertsey Hill Nursing Home in Carlisle, England.
 He had been living at Vallum, Burgh-by-Sands in Cumbria.
 His estate was valued at £24,774 0s.
 9d.
 His wife had died at home on 2 November 1945, and he was granted probate, as her executor just a fortnight before he died.